jjtolton/scryer-prolog-python/examples/docker-conda/README.md

 # Docker Example: Scryer-Python with Conda

-This example demonstrates scryer-python integration with Conda/Miniconda environments.
+This example demonstrates scryer-python integration with Conda/Miniconda environments, including support for NumPy and other C extension packages.

-## Current Limitation: NumPy and C Extensions Not Supported
+## NumPy and C Extensions Now Supported! 🎉

-**IMPORTANT**: Packages with C extensions (NumPy, SciPy, pandas, etc.) currently **do not work** due to a Scryer Prolog FFI limitation.
-The FFI loads libraries with `RTLD_LOCAL` instead of `RTLD_GLOBAL`, preventing Python C extensions from finding Python C API symbols.
+This example uses a custom build of Scryer Prolog with **RTLD_GLOBAL support**, which enables Python C extensions (NumPy, SciPy, pandas, etc.) to work correctly.
+The standard Scryer Prolog release loads libraries with `RTLD_LOCAL`, which prevents C extensions from resolving Python API symbols.

-This example uses pure-Python packages only (like `requests`).
-NumPy support requires upstream changes to Scryer Prolog's FFI module.
+**Once the RTLD_GLOBAL PR is merged upstream**, you'll be able to use the official Scryer Prolog releases with NumPy and other scientific Python packages.

 ## What This Demonstrates

 - Installing Miniconda
 - Creating a conda environment with Python 3.11
-- Installing Python packages with conda/pip
+- Installing scientific Python packages (NumPy, requests)
 - Using `scryer-python` with conda-managed Python
 - Demonstrating `python_executable` option for conda envs
+- **NumPy array operations working with RTLD_GLOBAL**

 ## Quick Start